MSUSeconRobotics/SerialManager/README.md

 # SerialManager
 A process that runs in the background to handle the sending and receiving of USB data between a Raspberry Pi and an Arduino.
-Build to be independent of it's consumers, SerialManager uses a ReDis publish-subscribe structure so that any other process may request to send data.
+Build to be independent of it's consumers, SerialManager uses a Redis publish-subscribe structure so that any other process may request to send data.

 #### Benefits:
 - Prevent collisions between processes accessing Pi's serial port